jaheyns/CfdOF/README.md

 * Qingfeng Xia (2015) - Original framework
 * Michael Hindley (2016) - Initial concept
 * Klaus Sembritzki (2017) - Multiphase extension
-* Thomas Schrader (2017-2018) <info@schraderundschrader.de> - Testing and user assistance
+* Thomas Schrader (2017-) <info@schraderundschrader.de> - Testing and user assistance

 ### Dedication

 CfdOF is dedicated to the memory of Michael Hindley.
-It is because of his irrepressible enthusiasm for FreeCAD and open source software that this workbench exists.
+It is thanks to his irrepressible enthusiasm for FreeCAD and open source software that this workbench exists.
 Rest in peace.